LashcaPieterse/Simplify/docs/operations/airalo-runbooks.md

 3. **Force a fresh deployment after env changes**
    - Vercel environment updates do not affect already-built deployments.
-   - Redeploy and then rerun `/api/airalo-sync?debug=1` to confirm new values are loaded.
+   - Redeploy and then rerun `/api/airalo-sync?debug=1` in a non-production environment, or inspect production function logs, to confirm new values are loaded.

 4. **Check authorization failures (`401`)**
    - If `AIRALO_SYNC_CRON_TOKEN` is set, requests without a matching key are rejected.